-The works should be carried out under our permitted development rights and will be agreed with the London Borough of Bexley.
+The works will be carried out under our permitted development rights, in agreement with the London Borough of Bexley.

 - Dimensions: The shaft will be 15m in diameter and approximately 35m in depth.
 The headhouse will have a maximum footprint of 15m by 15m and will reach a maximum height of 10m.

 - Traffic movements: We anticipate there will be approximately 64 HGV movements per day while we build the tunnel to Eltham.
 We anticipate there will be 58 HGV movements per day at peak times while we build the tunnel to Crayford.